pinglainstitute/energy-gdp-emissions/README.md

 The Correlations of the pct_change features (lags) with CO2 were calculated and represented as tables and heatmaps.

+The first years of each feature's pct_change lag4 are set to 0 due to the lack of previous data.

 ### Code

 * [Step 1-3 Correlations pct change](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/code/01_03_Feature_pct_change.ipynb)